deckhouse/deckhouse/docs/site/_includes/getting_started/existing/STEP_FINISH.md

 {::options parse_block_html="false" /}

 <div markdown="1">
-## Congratulations, your Deckhouse platform is up and running!
+## Congratulations, your Deckhouse Kubernetes platform is up and running!

 Now that you have installed and properly configured Deckhouse, let's look at what you can do with it.